 I’m of the philosophy that you actually save money and effort in the long run by investing in good quality goods that last a long time, rather than buying the less expensive option that may wear out much sooner.

 I don’t like shopping for small appliances or other stuff like that so I’d rather just do it once and get a high quality blender that will do the job right and last me a decade or more.
 We have this one.

 I do this for simplicity sake, but also for saving money, being more eco-friendly, and avoiding the consumer trap of planned obsolescence, which I cannot STAND!

 I hate seeing things be thrown out because they were made cheaply and designed to break with in a year or two.

-Anyway, on to my list.
-I’ve divided my list into the following sections:
+I’ve divided the list into the following sections:

 Within each section, I’ve included notes where something might not be absolutely essential, but would be very handy.